sysworx/wowam/README.md

 # Installation

-Our World of Warcraft Addon Manager is in development now, code will be releasen when its ready. https://www.sys-worx.net/wow-addon-manager/
+Our World of Warcraft Addon Manager is in development now, code will be releasen when its ready.
+You will need Microsoft Visual C++ 2015 (x86) Runtime to the tool on Windows.

+# Bugs

+Please keep in mind that Warcraft Addon Manager is released as development version at this time, so there can be many bugs.
+Please report them and help us to improve the software.

+# Updates

+Warcraft Addon Manager has an integrated updater system, which will update it to the newest version if you want.

+# Homepage
+https://www.sys-worx.net/wow-addon-manager/